-- 5.1 Any research degree student intending to undertake research involving humans or animals (as specified at 1.4 of this policy) is required to complete an Application for Ethical Approval before commencement of the research. - 5.2 The application requires the student initially to complete a checklist designed to highlight any potential ethical issues with the research.
-The student should always answer the questions honestly, taking into account the ethical principles outlined in Section 2 of this document. - 5.3 When a student answers 'no' to all questions, they submit the form to the supervisor.
+- 5.1 Any research degree student intending to undertake research involving humans or animals (as specified at 1.4 of this policy) is required to complete an Application for Ethical Approval before commencement of the research. - The application requires the student initially to complete a checklist designed to highlight any potential ethical issues with the research.
+The student should always answer the questions honestly, taking into account the ethical principles outlined in Section 2 of this document. - When a student answers 'no' to all questions, they submit the form to the supervisor.
 If the supervisor is satisfied with the answers in the checklist, they submit the approved form to the Secretary of the relevant College Research Ethics Panel.
-The research is not normally subject to any further review. - 5.4 It is important to note that students should keep their answers to the checklist questions under review.
-If the student believes at any point during the research that they would now answer 'yes' to a question where they had formerly answered 'no', the student should immediately inform their supervisor who will advise the next course of action. - 5.5 When a student answers 'yes' to one or more questions in the checklist normally they must progress to complete a full Application for Ethical Approval; however, where the research involves work with the NHS they should seek advice from Ethics Help as they may need to seek relevant approvals through the Health Research Authority in place of or in addition to University of Worcester approval. - 5.6 The completed application, and supporting documents, should be submitted to the student's supervisor for consideration.
+The research is not normally subject to any further review. - It is important to note that students should keep their answers to the checklist questions under review.
+If the student believes at any point during the research that they would now answer 'yes' to a question where they had formerly answered 'no', the student should immediately inform their supervisor who will advise the next course of action. - When a student answers 'yes' to one or more questions in the checklist normally they must progress to complete a full Application for Ethical Approval; however, where the research involves work with the NHS they should consult relevant guidance on the Ethics Blackboard pages and guidance from the Health Research Authority to determine whether NHS or other approvals are required in addition or in place of University of Worcester approval. - 5.6 The completed application, and supporting documents, should be submitted to the student's supervisor for consideration.
 The supervisor should work with the student to ensure that all ethical issues have been identified and addressed and that all the required supporting documentation has been provided. - 5.7 The supervisor should also agree with the student whether the application is to be submitted for Full Review or Proportionate Review. - 5.8 Researchers should only submit for Proportionate review where the proposed research is of low ethical risk.
-Such research would normally focus on topics of limited sensitivity; involve limited intrusion or disruption to others; and involve participants who would not be considered vulnerable in the context of the research.
+Such research would normally focus on topics of limited sensitivity;